Clicky

 WyomingNo

-Interestingly, more than 80% of places listed in the chart above require a license.
+Interestingly, more than 80% of places listed in the chart above require one.

-The age requirements vary, but the US Coast Guard has a helpful chart with more details, including information about “grandfathered” individuals in place (those exempt from licensing based on birthdates).
+The age requirements vary, but the U.S. Coast Guard provides a helpful chart with more details.
+This includes information about individuals exempt from licensing requirements due to their birthdates (“grandfathered” individuals).

-Getting a license is easy.
-Just visit Boat-ed.com, watch videos, and take a test.
-I did it in 2010 in North Carolina.
+Obtaining a license is simple.
+Visit Boat-ed.com, watch instructional videos, and pass the test.
+I completed mine in 2010 in North Carolina.
+After passing, you can pay online and immediately print your certification.

-Keep in mind, permits may not work in all states.
-If you’re in NC and vacation in FL, you might need permits for both states.
+Note that permits might not be recognized in all states.
+For example, if you’re certified in NC but vacationing in FL, you may need permits for both states.

 1. Boating Safety: Learn water navigation, collision avoidance, and accident prevention.